hottshott28/100-days-of-code/log.md

 **Today's Progress**: Rough rough rough, not much progress made.
 Tough to do on vacation and especially if i put it off until the end of the night.
 Followed the js tutorial and got kinda lost.
 UI is built but javascript doesn't execute properly, will figure out tomorrow.

 **Thoughts** I need to prioritize to earlier in the day and focus more on why things are happening.

+### Day 5: June 3, Wednesday

+**Today's Progress**: Focused on the basics today.
+Went back to studying HTML and reviewing some interview questions.

+**Thoughts** I need more time and more effort into this.